oracle-livelabs/database/datapump-x-platform-migration/06-XTTS_TransportPhase/XTTS_Transport_Phase.md

 05-JUN-23 17:39:55.724: Job "SYSTEM"."SYS_IMPORT_FULL_01" completed with 64 error(s) at Mon Jun 5 17:39:55 2023 elapsed 0 00:02:20
   ```
 </details>

-The errors you see are not related to the user objects we transferred.
-So you can ignore them here.
+It's always good practice to check out each error you see in the log file and check out its root cause.
+Here the errors you see are not related to the user objects we transferred and you can ignore them.

+Also a good practice is to verify after the migration a few things like if you migrated all user objects (tabes, triggers, views...), if the sequence numbers match.